Many parents worry and have questions about the growth of their children so we asked our doctor for some answers:

 Children with GHD do not have normal production of growth hormone (GH).
 This is may be due to a developmental abnormality of the pituitary gland that is normally in charge of producing GH.
 In some children, the pituitary gland may have been destroyed by infection or tumours.
 In others, there is no structural abnormailty of the pituitary gland but it just fails to perform normally.
 Sometimes, GHD is associated with other hormone deficiencies as well.

 Children with GHD fail to grow normally and do benefit from growth hormone treatment.
-This should however, first be assessed by and discussed with your doctor.
+This should, however, first be assessed by and discussed with your doctor.

 What is Turner syndrome?

 This is a genetic condition that affects girls where there is a missing X chromosome.
 Girls generally have two copies of the X chromosomes in each of their cells.
 Turner syndrome occurs when there is only one X chromosome in some or all of the cells.
 Girls with Turner syndrome are short and may also have some other distinctive physical features.
 GH helps these girls grow better.
-Often, these girls also have problems of delayed puberty and require female hormone replacement.
+Often, these girls also have problems with delayed puberty and require female hormone replacement.

 I was told my child had Intrauterine Growth Retardation (IUGR) or was Small for Gestational Age ( SGA).
 What does this mean for him in the future?